 One Health research integration on SARS-CoV-2 emergence, risk assessment and preparedness

 The aims of this project are to identify drivers for the emergence and spread of SARS-CoV2 and to develop risk assessment models for this virus.
 The unit is involved in the part of the project dedicated to surveillance and risk assessment (animal-human interface), with a focus on the integration of surveillance activities and the mapping of surveillance data: comparison of surveillance activities between countries, identification of key partners with a view to integrative surveillance.

 The monitoring of antimicrobial resistance in France: a One Health system?

 Funding: EcoAntibio plan (DGAL)

-The aims are to map the surveillance schemes for antimicrobial resistance implemented in various areas (human health, animal health and the environment), evaluate collaborative efforts across these schemes and obstacles and incentives for their implementation, and identify avenues for improvement with a view to integrated surveillance.
-The ECoSur tool for the evaluation of collaboration will be used.
+The aims are to map the surveillance schemes for antimicrobial resistance implemented in various areas (human health, animal health and the environment), assess collaborative efforts across these schemes and obstacles and incentives for their implementation, and identify avenues for improvement with a view to integrated surveillance.
+The ECoSur tool is being used to assess the collaborations.

 Monitoring Outbreak Events for Disease Surveillance in a Data Science Context

 The objective of the European MOOD project is to harness recent data analysis and visualisation techniques, including big data, to improve the surveillance of (re)emerging diseases as well as risk analysis and management.
 Tools are being developed for various types of users (general public, risk managers and assessors, etc.), for monitoring trends and anomalies, mapping risks, and accessing the results of models of disease spread.
 The unit is contributing to one of the project's components (DELSSA) by assessing the role of artificial intelligence methods (deep learning) in identifying emerging health phenomena and quantifying the impact of potential threats on human and animal health; it will propose a method for the spatial-temporal detection of anomalies.